Smart security products and your home security

 Secured by Design

-Secured by Design (SBD) operates an accreditation scheme on behalf of the UK Police Service for products or services that have met recognised security standards.
-These products or services – which must be capable of deterring or preventing crime - are known as being of a ‘Police Preferred Specification’.
+SBD has operated an accreditation scheme on behalf of the UK Police Service for products or services that have met recognised security standards for nearly 25 years.
+These products or services are known as being of a ‘Police Preferred Specification’.

-There are many hundreds of companies who produce thousands of individual attack resistant crime prevention products, in more than 30 different categories, which have met the exacting standards of the Police Preferred Specification.
+There are many hundreds of companies who produce thousands of individual attack resistant crime prevention products which have met the exacting standards of the Police Preferred Specification.
 This includes doors, windows, external storage, bicycle and motorcycle security, locks and hardware, asset marking, alarms, CCTV, safes, perimeter security products and many others.